Tesla opens 'Gigafactory' near Berlin, its 1st in Europe

-BERLIN (AP) — Electric car manufacturer Tesla is opening its first European factory Tuesday on the outskirts of Berlin in an effort to challenge German automakers on their home turf.
+BERLIN (AP) — Electric car manufacturer Tesla opened its first European factory Tuesday on the outskirts of Berlin in an effort to challenge German automakers on their home turf.

+He later posted a comment on Twitter thanking Germany with the words “Danke Deutschland!” surrounded by German flags.

-Habeck said the opening of the factory was “a nice symbol” that gasoline-powered cars can be replaced with electric vehicles at a time when Germany and other nations are trying to reduce their greenhouse gas emissions and wean themselves off Russian oil.
+German Economy Minister Robert Habeck said the opening of the factory was “a nice symbol” that gasoline-powered cars can be replaced with electric vehicles at a time when Germany and other European nations are trying to reduce their greenhouse gas emissions and wean themselves off Russian oil.

 Tesla began building the vast facility less than three years ago, before it received official permits to do so.
 Had those permits not been issued, the company would have had to level the site.

-Environmental campaigners have warned that the factory could affect drinking water supplies in the region.
+Environmental activists have warned that the factory could affect drinking water supplies in the region.

 Tesla has dismissed those warnings.
 The company refused most media access to the site and the ceremony Tuesday.